automerge/automerge-swift/Sources/Automerge/Automerge.docc/ModelingData.md

 | timestamps (``ScalarValue/Timestamp(_:)``) | `Date` |
 | counters (``ScalarValue/Counter(_:)``) | ``Counter`` |

+`Bytes` scalar values are a buffer of bytes, represented in Swift by `Data`.
+Byte arrays stored as `ScalarValue` can contain up to XXX-PROVIDE_NUMBER-XXX bytes.

+`Timestamp` is a specific date/time location.
+The ``ScalarValue/Timestamp(_:)`` representation uses an `Int64` value to represent the number of seconds since epoch (UTC midnight, Jan 1, 1970).
+When using `AutomergeEncoder` or `AutomergeDecoder`, these values are converted into the type `Date`.
+Be aware that Swift's Date implementation represents timestamps as `Double`, so there is some less of value (sub-second) when writing into Automerge and reading a value back out.
+Be aware that Date values may not be exactly equatable because of this difference.

-`Counter` is another special type that is used to represent a concurrently updated counter that increments and decrements integer values, as opposed to a integer value that is set discretely.
+`Counter` is another Automerge-specific primitive type that represents a concurrently updated counter.
+To update a counter directly within an Automerge document, use the ``Document/increment(obj:key:by:)`` or ``Document/increment(obj:index:by:)`` methods.
+You can explicitly set a counter value, such as an initial value, using ``Document/put(obj:key:value:)`` or ``Document/put(obj:index:value:)``, but using these methods ignores any previously made increments or decrements.
+When serialized by `AutomergeDecoder` or `AutomergeEncoder`, the type ``Counter`` represents a counter value.

+When you use the `AutomergeEncoder` or `AutomergeDecoder` these follow the rules and conventions for Swift types.
+For example, an Automerge document with a list of mixed Integers and Strings would not be decodable by `AutomergeDecoder`, although it is a valid Automerge document.

-It's important to note that Automerge is a cross platform library, and an Automerge document's internal schema is dynamic.
+> Note: It's important to note that Automerge is a cross platform library, and an Automerge document's internal schema is dynamic.
 Although not supported by Swift arrays, an Automerge array can contain any other kind of Automerge object or primitive within it.
 Likewise dictionaries values can contain any other kind of Automerge object or primitive within it.
-When you use the `AutomergeEncoder` or `AutomergeDecoder` these follow the rules and conventions for Swift types.
-For example, an Automerge document with a list of mixed Integers and Strings would not be decodable by `AutomergeDecoder`, although it is a valid Automerge document.
+When you merge another Automerge document, apply updates from an Automerge, or sync with another document, those updates can change the types of values anywhere within the Automerge document.
+This can potentially make the document invalid for Swift types you define and retrieve when you use `AutomergeDecoder`.

 ### Creating, Reading and Writing a document